Fallen-Breath/smcr/README.md

 ### Default route

-A route named `default` is the default route, which works as a fallback route
+A route named `default` is the default route, which works as a fallback route for the unmatched client connections.

-It accepts all client connection, only when other routes fail to match client's connecting address
+It accepts all client connections, only when other routes fail to match client's connecting address

 The `matches` field of the default route is ignored